ddsuarez34/Minecraft-Mods/guide/MODPACK.md

 - **Sinytra Connector**: Syncs data between server and clients.
 - **Sodium**: (see Visual & Rendering)
 - **Surveyor Map Framework**: (see Core Libraries & APIs)
+- **Carry On**: Can pick up mobs.
+Shift (can be rebound) + Right-Click (with Empty Hands) on any Tile Entity or mob to lift and carry.
+Right-Click to place
 </details>

 <details>